Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Discussion and Future Prospects

 \section{Discussion and Future Prospects}

-In this work, I developed a self-consistent method for quantifying epistemic and aleatoric uncertainties in the predictions of NF models and for selecting between different flow architectures to reduce overfitting.
-By relying on Bayesian neural networks to construct flow transformations and the natural log likelihood function assoiated with probabilitic models such as NFs, I have shown that accurate UQ and model comparison is achievable which successfully mitigates the biases resulting from the variance in flow predictions among multiple re-runs with different parameter initializations or an alternative realizations of a sparse and noisy training sets.
-I have demonstrated this in the context of population synthesis simulations of merging BBHs, whose emulation is necessary for insightful astrophysical inference from observed catalogs.
-The developed methodology will be necessary for marginalizing over model uncertainties, which are expected to be non-negligible for sparse PopSynth datasets, which might be unavoidable for high fidelity~(and hence costly) simulators such as \textsc{POSYDONv2} or rarely synthesized sub-populations such as extreme mass-ratio binaries with compact objects in the purported lower-mass gap.
+In this work, we developed a self-consistent method for quantifying epistemic and aleatoric uncertainties in the predictions of NF models in the context of PopSynth emulators and potentially for selecting between different flow architectures to reduce overfitting.
+By relying on Bayesian neural networks to construct flow transformations and the natural log likelihood function associated with probabilitic models such as NFs, we have shown that well-calibrated UQ and plausible model comparison are achievable.
+Our uncertainty estimates can successfully mitigate the biases resulting from variance in flow predictions among multiple re-runs with different parameter initializations or alternative realizations of a sparse and noisy training sets, while also being better calibrated than the uncertainty estimates obtained from the ensemble.
+We have demonstrated this in the context of PopSynth simulations of merging BBHs, whose emulation is necessary for insightful astrophysical inference from observed catalogs.
+We have further shown that NF emulators equipped with UQ can accurately augment sparse PopSynth datasets for feature prediction in rarely synthesizable sub-populations without having to simulate a prohibitively large number of systems.

+The developed methodology will be necessary for marginalizing over model uncertainties, which are expected to be non-negligible for sparse PopSynth datasets, which might be unavoidable for high fidelity~(and hence costly) simulators such as \textsc{POSYDONv2} or rarely synthesized sub-populations such as extreme mass-ratio binaries with compact objects in the purported lower-mass gap, and high metallicity binary stars that lead to very few merging BBH systems.
+In an ongoing investigation, we are exploring the performance of the developed emulators on a diverse collection of \texttt{POSYDONv2}, runs, which will facilitate robust simulation-based probes of binary stellar evolution from observed CBC catalogs, both employing direct SBI or through the guided development and inference of targeted phenomenological population models.
+Novel astrophysical insights free of biases arising from emulator uncertainties will be plausible.